lupyuen/lupyuen.github.io/src/lvgl4.md

 Let's write our LVGL App in the [__Zig Programming Language__](https://ziglang.org)!
 (Instead of C)

-Hopefully Zig will need fewer lines of code, because coding LVGL Apps in C can get rather tedious.
+Hopefully Zig will need fewer lines of code, because coding LVGL Apps in C can get tedious.

 _Why PinePhone?_